 Subject to this Act a contributor to the Provident Account under this Division who retires or is retired on or after having attained the age of 55 years, or whose services are terminated on the ground of invalidity or owing to retrenchment, shall be paid a sum equal to 3½ times the amount which comprises the aggregate of his contributions to the Provident Account under this Division together with compound interest on those contributions at the rate per centum per annum fixed by the Board from time to time.

-[Section 83E inserted by No. 50 of 1961 s.
-10; amended by No. 134 of 1976 s.
+[Section 83E inserted: No. 50 of 1961 s.
+10; amended: No. 134 of 1976 s.
 21; No. 30 of 1984 s.
 11.]

 83F.
 Payments on death of contributor with dependants